Kate Jackson: Career

 In September 1989, another mammogram indicated residual breast cancer that the previous operation had missed.
 Jackson had a partial mastectomy and reconstructive surgery.
 Jackson's Charlie's Angels colleague Jaclyn Smith made statements indicating her support of Jackson.

 In 1995, Jackson was diagnosed as having been born with an atrial septal defect that had previously gone undetected.
 Jackson underwent open-heart surgery to correct the defect.

 Jackson spoke publicly about breast cancer and heart health and received the Power of Love Award in 2003 from the American Heart Association for raising awareness among the public regarding those issues.

 In 2004, the television film Behind the Camera: The Unauthorized Story of Charlie's Angels aired, with actress Lauren Stamile portraying Jackson.
 In August 2006, Jackson, Farrah Fawcett and Jaclyn Smith, the three original Angels, made a surprise appearance together at the 58th Primetime Emmy Awards in a tribute to the recently deceased Angels creator Aaron Spelling.

 In 2007, Jackson played Elizabeth Prentiss, the mother of FBI agent Emily Prentiss (Paget Brewster) on Criminal Minds, her last acting role to date.
 In August 2008, she was a guest judge on an episode of Jaclyn Smith's Bravo reality series Shear Genius, presiding over a hairdressing competition to update the original Charlie's Angels trio's signature hairdos.

 On August 3, 2010, Gallery Books announced a contract with Jackson to publish her memoirs.
 The book, expected in 2011, has been repeatedly delayed, with the last update reporting a scheduled release for two days before 2021.

 She has not appeared in film or television since 2009.
+However, during a Charlie's Angels panel at PaleyFest in 2026 she expressed an interest in returning to acting.